Joe Frantz: Bam Margera Presents: Where the ♯$&% Is Santa?

 Bam Margera Presents: Where the ♯$&% Is Santa?
 (2008) is a modern-day Christmas saga, a reality comedy feature reminiscent of the MTV predecessor Viva La Bam, in which Bam Margera and Brandon Novak trek across Finland to find Santa Claus in order to make good on a bet with Jimmy Pop of the Bloodhound Gang.
 They are also joined by the Dudesons.
 The film features other cameos by Kat Von D, CKY, and Andy McCoy of Hanoi Rocks.
 Frantz served as the film's co-executive producer, writer, and director of photography, and appeared in a cameo role.

 Jackass

 Frantz is noted for his camera work in Jackass Number Two (2006), Jackass 2.5 (2007), Jackassworld.com: 24 Hour Takeover (2008) (in which Frantz made his first Jackass cameo appearance), Jackass 3D (2010), and Jackass 3.5 (2011).
-Frantz is also noted for shooting the "lost" Jackass Number Two scene of Don Vito, the "Don Vito Tooth Pull" (2006), in which Vito had his tooth pulled out via a string attached to the bumper of a Lamborghini driven by Bam Margera and Johnny Knoxville.
+Frantz is also noted for shooting the "lost" Jackass Number Two scene of Don Vito, the "Don Vito Tooth Pull" (2006), in which Vito had his tooth pulled out via a string attached to the rear bumper of Bam Margera's Lamborghini Gallardo.
 The footage quickly became the "big stunt" in the official Jackass Number Two trailer.
 Due to legal allegations centered around Don Vito, the footage was omitted from the film, and it is rumored that Frantz still owns Vito's tooth.
 A few seconds of the lost footage can be seen in the original Jackass Number Two trailer.
+He was asked to work on Jackass Forever (2022), and Jackass 4.5 (2022), but declined the offer.